-As a result, Eustaquio earned himself a Master’s degree, and is a perennial contender in ONE Championship’s flyweight and bantamweight divisions.
+As a result, Eustaquio earned himself a Master’s degree, and is a perennial contender in ONE Championship’s flyweight division.
 However, his parents did not always support his martial arts pursuits.
 In fact, they discouraged him from it during his childhood.

 The Filipino known as “Gravity” was raised in a peaceful mountain community in the Benguet province, and his parents stressed an importance on education.
 All other activities and interests took a distant backseat to acquiring a much-desired college degree.

-While Eustaquio’s two sisters have embarked on more secure career paths, such as nursing and engineering, he planned on invoking his culture’s Igorot warrior spirit and testing his skills in battle.
+While Eustaquio’s two sisters have embarked on more secure career paths in nursing and engineering, he planned on invoking his culture’s Igorot warrior spirit, and testing his skills in battle.

-As a teenager, Eustaquio first took an interest in kickboxing, which operated as a gateway to all other traditional and non-traditional martial arts.
+As a teenager, Eustaquio first took an interest in kickboxing, which paved the way for other disciplines.
 He did not have to travel far from home to watch the inspiring action up close and personal.

-He was selected to be on the Junior National Team for wushu, and by the time he graduated from high school in 2005, had earned a wushu scholarship to the University Of The Cordilleras.
+He was selected to be on the junior Philippine national team for wushu, and by the time he graduated from high school in 2005, had earned a wushu scholarship to the University Of The Cordilleras.
 Like many others, Eustaquio then moved to the university to train under the national team’s head coach, Mark Sangiao, who was highly-regarded as an inspirational figure.

-In 2009, Eustaquio earned his Bachelor’s Degree in Education, and taught in school for a year.
-However, he quickly realized that his heart yearned for the challenging world of martial arts, and not in a classroom all day, and at home grading papers all night.
+In 2009, Eustaquio earned both a Bachelor’s degree in education and Master’s degree in physical education, and taught in school for a year.
+However, he quickly realized that his heart yearned for the challenging world of martial arts, and not the classroom.

 “I was done with my degree,” he remembers.
 “I was so excited to apply it to my work.
 Then I tried it for a year.
 My world became so small.
 My job took all of my time.
 They get you from 7:30am in the morning to 5:30pm in the afternoon, then you have homework and paperwork.
 I was like, ‘No, I am too young for this.’”